justinjereza/FEA-MP/README.rst

 TODO

 Check if PT-SCOTCH was actually built.
 We want the parallel version.
+PT_SCOTCH was not built.
+The libraries don't exist.

 MUMPS
 -----